How Often Should You Tithe?

 So part of what Claire needs to think about is how to get your income up.
 She works at a budget hair-cut chain now, but self-employed stylists at independent salons make quite a bit more money.
 Low-wage jobs are never meant to be career positions.
 If you find yourself earning less than you need to live on, you should do anything you can to find a way to advance in your career so you can pay your bills.

 If you’re like Claire, trying to grow a heart of generosity or struggling to manage your money, I’d love to help you.
-Subscribe to God Money & Me today, and I’ll come alongside you with lots of wisdom, tips and encouragement that I have gained from years of studying what God says about money.
-You can sign up free by filling out this form:
+My free e-book, “God’s Master Plan for Your Money,” is full of wisdom, tips and encouragement that I have gained from years of studying what God says about money.
+You download it right now by filling out this form:

 God has a great future in store for you.
 Let’s start walking the road to freedom together!